minio/docs/source/operations/data-recovery/recover-after-drive-failure.rst

    :local:
    :depth: 1

 MinIO supports hot-swapping failed drives with new healthy drives.
 MinIO detects and heals those drives without requiring any node or deployment-level restart.
-MinIO healing occurs only on the replaced drive(s) and does not typically impact deployment performance.
+:ref:`MinIO healing <minio-concepts-healing>` occurs only on the replaced drive(s) and in most cases has minimal or negligible impact on deployment performance.

 MinIO healing ensures consistency and correctness of all data restored onto the drive.

 .. include:: /includes/common-admonitions.rst
    :start-after: start-exclusive-drive-access
    :end-before: end-exclusive-drive-access

 The following steps provide a more detailed walkthrough of drive replacement.
 These steps assume a MinIO deployment where each node manages drives using ``/etc/fstab`` with per-drive labels as per the :ref:`documented prerequisites <minio-installation>`.

 1) Unmount the failed drive(s)
 ------------------------------